square/stoic/README.md

 ## Getting started

 1. Install with [Homebrew](https://brew.sh/): `brew install tcmulcahy/stoic/stoic`
-2. Run: `stoic helloworld`
+2. Run your first Stoic plugin: `stoic helloworld`
-3. Setup configuration: `stoic setup` (this initializes `~/.config/stoic`)
+3. When you don't specify a package, Stoic injects itself into `com.squareup.stoic.demoapp.withoutsdk` by default - a simple app bundled with Stoic.
+Run `stoic --pkg <your-app> helloworld` to inject into your own app instead.
-4. Run your first Stoic plugin: `stoic scratch`
+4. Setup configuration: `stoic setup` (this initializes `~/.config/stoic`)
-   (if you don't specify a package, Stoic will run on `com.squareup.stoic.demoapp.withoutsdk` by default - a simple app bundled with Stoic)
+5. Run a plugin that you can modify: `stoic scratch`
-5. Open up `~/.config/stoic/plugin` with Android Studio to modify this plugin and explore what Stoic can do.
+6. Open up `~/.config/stoic/plugin` with Android Studio to modify this plugin and explore what Stoic can do.

 Stoic works on any API 26+ Android device / emulator, with any debuggable app (that I've tested so far).